AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 {{select-package}}

-You can export full tables from Customer Journey Analytics and send it to designated cloud destinations.
+You can export full tables from Customer Journey Analytics and send data to designated cloud destinations.

 Other methods of exporting Customer Journey Analytics data are also available, as described in [Export overview](/help/analysis-workspace/export/export-project-overview.md).